Ribotot-anonymous/Project-2/README.md

 $GCRN_{1}$ follows the adaptive filter to handle nonlinear distortion by reducing the residual error of linear filtering and models the reverse of both loudspeaker and secondary path.

-$GCRN_{2}$ models the loudspeaker and secondary path to force the adaptive filter to estimate the primary path.
+$GCRN_{2}$ models the loudspeaker and secondary path to force the adaptive filter to estimate only the primary path.

 ## Subscription of train and validation set preparation
 ### 1. Download 16 kHz noise signal